yahoo/node-bigfig/README.md

 ### customize configuration based on many concerns
 * for some apps a single "development versus production" distinction might be too simple
+* arbitrary set of names and values, which you define, to describe when the config should be customized
+* library assumes no keys or values (not even based on `NODE_ENV`), so it doesn't dictate how you solve your problem
-* can use the same source/file to configure both the client (customized for each request) and the server (customized to the server environment), sharing details as appropriate and protecting details as appropriate
+* the same source can be used to configure both the client (customized for each request) and the server (customized to the server environment), sharing details as appropriate and protecting details as appropriate
-* unlimited number of dimensions, assuming nothing, to conform to your situation

 ### works on JSON-like objects
-* scalars and objects and arrays
+* scalars and arrays and objects
-* arbitrarily deeply nested
+* arbitrarily deeply nested objects

+### focused on one problem
+* allows you to use other libraries for their strengths
+* can use other libraries for custom disk formats (yaml, cson, json5, etc)
+* can use your own disk access algorithms (sync or async, cached reads, etc)

 ### customizable
 * can use your own object merge algorithm (for example, to tweak how arrays are merged)
 * can use your own match algorithm (for example, to match a dynamic range of values)

-### focused on solving one problem
-* allows you to use other libraries for their strengths
-* can use other libraries for custom disk formats (yaml, cson, json5, etc)
-* can use your own disk access algorithms (sync or async, cached reads, etc)

 ### optimized
 * constructor studies source so that `read()` runs as fast a possible